 Today nearly 3.6 billion people use the internet every single day.
 This overwhelming increase in the number of internet users has also increased the number of online advertisements.
-The digital ad spending is valued at about $300 billion in 2019.
+Digital ad spending is valued at about $300 billion in 2019.
 The internet is packed with disruptive and annoying ads that force more people to opt for ad blockers.
 A survey states that nearly 40% of internet users in the USA have an ad blocker installed on their laptops.

 What is really an AdBlocker?

 An Adblocker software blocks the display of advertisement content on the websites we browse.
 These programs work mostly as a browser extension.
-Most of the popular browsers like Chrome, FireFox, Safari, and Opera support such ad blocking extensions.
+Most of the popular browsers like Chrome, Firefox, Safari, and Opera support such ad blocking extensions.
 These tools mainly block pop-ups, sticky ads, banner ads, etc. They mainly work by looking at the website’s content during the page load and comparing it against an already available list of advertisement scripts from their database.
-If a matching script is found the tool prevents that script from being rendered in the web page thus blocking the ads.
+If a matching script is found the tool prevents that script from being rendered on the web page thus blocking the ads.

 Is Ad Blocking beneficial?